Vokey wedge review

-For the SM7 range this has been moved to be perfectly positioned for each wedge, loft and bounce option in the range.
+For the SM7 range, this has been moved to be perfectly positioned for each wedge, loft and bounce option in the range.
 This means that each club is perfectly balanced for the required shot.
-The lower the club the lower the centre of gravity giving the same feel of shots regardless of the swing.
+The lower the club the lower the center of gravity giving the same feel of shots regardless of the swing.

 The SM7 features a different groove on different clubs to enable more spin when closer to the green.
 The lower loft clubs have a sharper deeper groove that generates more spin than a wider more open groove – which can be found on the higher clubs.
 These will still get a level of spin but it won’t be as sharp as the lower lofts.
 Titleist show this below –